Welcome to the Guam Tour

 About the Tour

 Are you looking for a slice of paradise — without crowds?
 You’ll find it right here in Guam.
-This tour begins in the island’s capital of Hagåtña, which boasts a population of only 1,000 people!
+This Guam driving tour begins in the island’s capital of Hagåtña, which boasts a population of only 1,000 people!
 From here, you’ll cruise along Guam’s coast and get familiar with the Chamorro people, whose presence here dates back over four millennia.

 As you reach Two Lovers Point, you’ll hear the tragic legend that lends it this name and pick up some history about the Spanish occupation, which forever transformed this island.